cepthomas/SublimeBagOfTricks/README.md

 - If you pass a dict as value in View.settings().set(name, value), it seems that the dict key must be a string.

 ## Event Handling
+There are some idiosyncrasies with ST event generation.

+### ViewEventListener
-`ViewEventListener` is instantiated once per view and:
+Is instantiated once per view and:
 - `on_load()` is normally called when the file is loaded.
 However it is not called if ST startup shows previously opened files, or if it is shown as a (single-click) preview.
 - `on_close()` is normally called when a view is closed but it does not appear to be consistent.
 Perhaps if ST is closed